Skip to main content Skip to footer

 HOURS OF WORK

-This is a Part Time position working 22.5 hours over 3 days (Monday - Friday).
-The role will be based at our office in Winsley, Wiltshire.
+This is a Full Time position working 37.5 hours.
+The role will be based at our office in Winsley, with hybrid working through approval.

 ABOUT YOU